 The bayside of this campground offers just as many activities to enjoy but is accessible to pedestrians only.
 Head out of the rig and have a picnic, go on a nature walk, or just relax out on the beach.
 Fishing, swimming, and boating will keep active campers busy.
 But it's your getaway, and you can be as active or as relaxed as you like!

-You’ll enjoy the many different types of marine life you can find here.
-There is also an endangered bird, the snowy plover, which nests here at this beach.
-Because this bird species is threatened, guests need to be aware of fencing and signage to protect these birds.
+You’ll enjoy the many different types of marine life at Silver Strand.
+You may see the endangered snowy plover, a bird that nests at this beach.
+Because this species is threatened, guests need to be aware of fencing and signage to protect these birds.
 Both humans and dogs can keep the birds away from their nests, so dogs are restricted to certain areas of the campground.
 With your help, the plovers will be able to regain their numbers.